romebell/fetch-reddit-slideshow/readme.md

 * Create your form (HTML/CSS)
 * Prevent default form submission and verify that you can type something into the form
-* Use AJAX to make a request.
+* Use fetch to make a request.
 Show data in console
 * Create an array of image URLs (tip: use [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)).
 * Make the form / title / description hide
 * Cycle through images